nzzlinh/Adafruit-GFX-Library/README.md

 There are some edge cases that I hope to address eventually.
 These are the edge cases, and the current workarounds (which I fully intend to break once I fix the underlying behavior).

-* Combining marks in canonically ordered strings will appear off by one (i.e. `José` is `U+004A U+006F U+0073 U+0065 U+0301`, but this library will display that as `Jose´`).
+* Combining marks in canonically ordered strings will appear off by one — i.e. `José` is `U+004A U+006F U+0073 U+0065 U+0301`, but this library will display that as `Jose´`.
 To coax it into displaying the string correctly, you need to include all combining marks before the character they modify (i.e. `U+004A U+006F U+0073 U+0301 U+0065`). **I hope to fix this behavior in a future update.**
 * You currently need to reverse the order of right-to-left scripts like Arabic and Hebrew to get them to display correctly. **In the future I hope to add an RTL mode to the display library.**
-* Arabic appears as isolated letterforms instead of connected script, unless you use a [tool like this](https://github.com/artem-azarov/Arabic-Converter-From-and-To-Arabic-Presentation-Forms-B) to convert it to Arabic Presentation Forms.
+* Arabic appears as isolated letterforms instead of connected script, unless you use [a tool like this](https://github.com/artem-azarov/Arabic-Converter-From-and-To-Arabic-Presentation-Forms-B) to convert it to Arabic Presentation Forms.
 It might make sense to implement this in the display library.

 # Original README: Adafruit GFX Library # [![Build Status](https://travis-ci.com/adafruit/Adafruit-GFX-Library.svg?branch=master)](https://travis-ci.org/adafruit/Adafruit-GFX-Library)